 Please make sure your IP Camera and PC have the same Subnet.
-If not, please change
+If not, please change IP Camera IP subnet or PC IP subnet accordingly.

 - (6) A quick way to access remote monitoring is to left-click the mouse twice on a selected IP camera listed on "Device list" of PLANET IP Utility.
-An IE browser will be opened. - (7) Then, please key-in the default User Name "admin" and Password "admin" in the following window:
+An IE browser will be opened. - (7) Then, please key-in the default User Name "admin" and Password "admin" in the following window.